IdentityPython/SATOSA/doc/README.md

 divided into frontends (receiving requests from clients) and backends (sending requests to target providers).

+### Common plugin configuration parameters
+Both `name` and `module` must be specified in all plugin configurations (frontends, backends, and micro services).
+The `name` must be unique to ensure correct functionality, and the `module` must be the fully qualified name of an importable Python module.

 ### <a name="saml_plugin" style="color:#000000">SAML2 plugins</a>

 Common configuration parameters: